CPR Explained - Video Guide

 In some parts of Europe, the national regulatory body is defining which class should be used in a specific application; the UK has not taken this approach.
 The publication of BS 6701:2016+A1:2017 gives specifiers and consultants a set of guidelines for telecommunications cables and could be used to form the basis of a commercial contract, although this is supplementary to the IET Wiring Regulations.

-The publication of the 18th Edition of the IET Wiring Regulations later this year will not specify Euroclasses for specific applications, however some supplementary standards such as BS 6701:2016+A1:2017 may apply.
+The 18th Edition of the IET Wiring Regulations does not specify Euroclasses for specific applications, however some supplementary standards such as BS 6701:2016+A1:2017 may apply.
 Specifiers and installers need to ensure the cables they select are appropriate for the fire risks in the building or application.

 So what can you do to stay compliant?
 Cables manufactured after July 2017 intended for permanent installation within a domestic, residential or commercial building, or any other civil structure, should have a Declaration of Performance (DoP) available.
 This document shows critical information such as manufacturer’s name, product type and class met.

-By law, manufacturers or anyone importing cables from outside the EU need to keep records of CPR compliant cables sold and be able to provide DoP documentation for up to 10 years after it was first sold.
+By law, manufacturers or anyone importing cables outside of Great Britain need to keep records of CPR compliant cables sold and be able to provide DoP documentation for up to 10 years after it was first sold.
 If purchasing FSC or Tru brand CPR compliant cable, you can easily download your CPR documentation straight to your mobile, tablet or desktop through our CPR downloads tool.
-Simply follow this link and enter the DoP reference from the cable drum label to download your CPR document.

 The cable itself does not have to be printed or embossed to show CPR compliance, however the regulation is very clear that the packaging (usually a drum, spool or box) must carry specific information, almost always on a label.
 This will include the CE mark, DoP reference and unique product type.
 All FSC-marked cables carry a batch number to give full traceability regarding when and where the cable was made and also the materials used to manufacture that specific batch.